yuslama/obesity-risk-prediction-PyCaret/README.md

 ## Objective

 To predict obesity risk in individuals, which is related to cardiovascular disease.
-Participants are encouraged to explore the dataset, perform exploratory data analysis (EDA), visualize feature distributions, and develop machine learning models to predict the obesity level.
+Explore the dataset, perform exploratory data analysis (EDA), visualize feature distributions, and develop machine learning models to predict the obesity level.

 ## Classification using PyCaret